-Mr. Carter is the Managing Partner, Brookfield Timberlands Management.
-Since he joined Brookfield in 2003, Brookfield's timberlands portfolio has grown from a modest operation of 310,000 acres under management to one of the largest timberland estates globally, with approximately 3 million acres under management in the United States, Canada and Brazil.
+Mr. Carter is a Managing Partner at Brookfield Asset Management, since he joined Brookfield in 2003, Brookfield's timberlands portfolio has grown from a modest operation of 310,000 acres under management to one of the largest timberland estates globally, with approximately 3.7 million acres under management in the United States, Canada and Brazil.
 Mr. Carter has a detailed understanding of the management, assets and relative global competitive positioning of North American paper and forest products companies.
-Mr. Carter is a registered professional forester in British Columbia and has over 30 years of experience in the forest industry, including senior roles in TimberWest Forest Corp. and Fletcher Challenge Canada.
-He is a director of SelectSeed Ltd. and Semios.
-He is a resident of West Vancouver, British Columbia, Canada.
+Mr. Carter is a registered professional forester in British Columbia and has over 35 years of experience in the forest industry, including senior roles in TimberWest Forest Corp. and Fletcher Challenge Canada.
+He is a director of SelectSeed Ltd., Semios and West Fraser Timber Co.
+Ltd. He is a resident of West Vancouver, British Columbia, Canada.
+From 2006 to 2015, Mr. Carter was the President and Chief Executive Officer of the Corporation.

-Mr. Carter owns 28,300 Common Shares of the Corporation.
-(1)
+Mr. Carter owns 28,300 Common Shares of the Corporation.(1)